-Chask the how Required Principal Spouse Dependent Check the box corresponding to format applicant child the documents submitted.
-ON 2 - Mandate (immigration consultant, lawy er, etc.) a nd author rization t o divulge submitteu. perso nal information l ı Submit this form if you are using a representative to counsel, assist or represent you in your application 2.1.
-Power of attorney - Mandate (Form A-0525-AA) Original N/A N/A If your representative is an immigration consultant, he or she must fill out, date and sign this form.
+Check the box corresponding to Required format Principal applicant Spouse Dependent child the documents submitted.
+SECTION 2 - Power of attorney (immigration consultant, lawyer, notary) and authorization to Submit this form if you are using a representative to counsel, assist or represent you in your application 2.1.
+Power of attorney - Mandate (Form A-0525-AA), duly completed and signed by you and your representative Original N/A N/A Registre des consultants en immigration du Québec, you must have him or her fill out, date and sign this form.
 2.2.
-Attestation du consultant en immigration (Consultant's attestation) (Form A-0525-BF) Original N/A N/A Submit this document if you want another person to 2.3.
-Special authorization from the Barreau du Québec or the Chambre des notaires du Québec Photocopy N/A N/A communicate with the Ministère to obtain information on your behalf.
-2.4.
-Authorization to communicate personal information (Form A-0527-DA) Original N/A N/A Check the box corresponding to SECTION ON 3 - Identity and civil status the documents submitted. ty and civil status documents of the principal appl licant, his c or her spo use and a lependent 3.1.
+Attestation du consultant en immigration (Immigration consultant's attestation) (Form A-0525-BF) Original N/A N/A Submit this document if the lawyer or notary who 2.3.
+Special authorization from the Barreau du Québec or the Chambre des notaires du Québec Photocopy N/A N/A represents you is not a member of Barreau du Québec or the Chambre des notaires 2.4.
+Authorization to communicate personal information (Form A-0527-DA) Original N/A N/A du Québec. ▲ St ▲ Submit this document if you want another person to communicated with the Ministère to obtain information on your behalf Check the box corresponding to SECTION 3 - Identity and civil status the documents submitted.
+Identity and civil status documents of the principal applicant, his or her spouse and dependent children 3.1.
 Valid passport(s) (all pages, including blank pages) of the country or territory of birth and any other country or territory of which the principal applicant, his or her spouse and dependent children are citizens Photocopy 3.2.
 National identity card(s) (front and back) Photocopy N/A 3.3.
-Act of birth or birth certificate Photocopy 3.4.
-Family booklet or household register Photocopy N/A 3.5.
-Marriage certificate Photocopy N/A 1
+Act or certificate of birth Photocopy 3.4.
+Family booklet or household register Photocopy 3.5.
+Act or certificate of marriage Photocopy N/A

-If you and your spouse are submitting your application as de facto spouses, you must prove that you have been living together for at least one year at the time of submitting your application.
+If you and your spouse submit your application as de facto spouses, you must prove that you have co-habited continuously for at least 12 months.